radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 #### `author`

-This is the identity tree of the `Person` who authored this commit.
+This is a file containing the SHA of the commit which references the authors identity.
+We need this so we know to ignore this commit when walking the history to look for changes.

 #### `signatures`